efregoso/magicalrpg/README.md

+Switched to HTTPS URL instead of SSH for committing & changed back to Built-in for SSH testing.
 Testing (another) commit from IntelliJ.
-Have changed SSH settings from Built-in to Native.
 Please work!